 I don't expect any 'emotional demand', in fact the evidence points to an easier session as students and myself are more relaxed and familiar with each other after the drawing.

 6. How will you protect the data of those involved?

-Anonymising the data, keeping single digital files with a password
+I will Anonymise the data, and keep single digital files with a password on my UAL laptop